Teriks/TinkerRetroPie/README.md

 # Create your own distributable image

-The `squash_sd_img.sh` can be used to shrink the filesystem on you SDCard to its minimal size, clone it to an image and then return the filesystem on your device back to normal.
+The `tools/squash_sd_img.sh` script can be used to shrink the filesystem on you SDCard to its minimal size, clone it to an image and then return the filesystem on your device back to normal.

 Note that this is probably not a great thing to do repeatedly to your SDCard, but it works.